Society of the Faith: History

-The society was founded in August 1905, by two brothers, the Revd Canon John Albert Douglas, then Vicar of St Luke, Camberwell, and the Revd Charles Edward Douglas, both notable figures in the Anglo Catholic revival.
+The society was founded in August 1905, by two brothers, the Revd Canon John Albert Douglas, then Vicar of St Luke, Camberwell, and the Revd Charles Edward Douglas, both notable figures in the Anglo-Catholic revival.
 The object of the society was to create:

 "an Association of Christians in communion with the See of Canterbury for mutual assistance in the work of Christ's Church and for the furtherance of such charitable undertakings as may from time to time be decided upon, more especially for the popularisation of the Catholic faith."

 The Douglas brothers also intended to create a collegiate institution with resident and non-resident members, but this never came into being.

 In 1926 the society became a charitable limited company.
-In 1935, it took on the lease of Faith House in Westminster, which provided a base for activities of the society, in particular a bookshop for the Faith Press and workspaces for Faith-Craft (see below).
-Faith House had been built as a church institute for the parish of St John the Evangelist, Westminster.
-The parish church of this parish was bombed in World War II and is now a concert hall.
+In 1935, it took on the lease of Faith House, 7 Tufton Street in Westminster, which provided a base for activities of the society, in particular a bookshop for the Faith Press and workspaces for Faith-Craft (see below).
+Faith House, designed by Edwin Lutyens, had been built in 1905–07 as a church institute for St John's, Smith Square.
+The building has been described as a version of an Italianate palazzo, reinterpreted in a Georgian style.
+The vaulted, central room has occasionally been used as a concert space since the 1930s.

 Faith Press

 The Revd C. E. Douglas had the idea of encouraging attendance at Sunday School by a system of stamp collecting.
 The stamps were originally printed in London.
 Douglas moved the enterprise to Leighton Buzzard in Bedfordshire, where a local printer, Henry Rutherford, began producing the stamps.
 This was so successful that in July 1907 the Faith Press was founded, at first in a converted cow-shed behind a pub, but from 1910 in a converted brewery in Leighton Buzzard.

-In 1909 the Manchester based "Church Printing Company" was taken over by the society and run as the Manchester Faith Press.
-It closed in 1921 as a consequence of the post-first World War depression.
+In 1909 the Manchester-based "Church Printing Company" was taken over by the society and run as the Manchester Faith Press.
+It closed in 1921 as a consequence of the post-First World War depression.

 The main company flourished, and became a limited liability company in 1913.
 As well as the "stamps" it published religious books, various periodicals and from 1917 church music.
 From 1915 a parish insert called "The Symbol" was printed, to provide Anglo-Catholic priests with good material for sermons and other instructions.
-The London offices of the press were at 22, Buckingham Street, Charing Cross; they were later moved to 7, Tufton Street, Westminster, S.W.
-1.
+The London offices of the press were at 22, Buckingham Street, Charing Cross; they were later moved to 7, Tufton Street, Westminster, SW1.

 Rising costs and reduced demand led to Faith Press being closed down in 1973.